Business Immigration

 Step 3: Submit the EU Blue Card Application via Migrationsverket

-The employee applies, but you initiate as the employer.
+The employee applies, but employers initiate.

 • Create Offer of Employment: Log into the Migrationsverket employer portal to generate a unique application link—takes under 10 minutes.